nickbrandt/GitLab/doc/development/merge_request_performance_guidelines.md

    more than 50 schedules.
    In such cases it is rather expected that this is either misuse or abuse of the feature.
-Lack of the upper limit can result in service degredation as system will try to process all schedules assigned the the project.
+Lack of the upper limit can result in service degredation as the system will try to process all schedules assigned the the project.

 1. GitLab CI includes: We started with the limit of maximum of 50 nested includes.
-   We did understand that performance of the feature was acceptable at that level.
+   We understood that performance of the feature was acceptable at that level.
-   We received a request from the community that the limit is to small.
+   We received a request from the community that the limit is too small.
-   We had a time to understand the customer requirement, and implement additional fail-safe mechanism (time-based one) to increase the limit 100, and if needed increase it further without negative impact on availability of the feature and GitLab.
+   We had a time to understand the customer requirement, and implement an additional fail-safe mechanism (time-based one) to increase the limit 100, and if needed increase it further without negative impact on availability of the feature and GitLab.